browserengineering/book/book/layout.md

 That settles the matter in `BlockLayout`; let's turn our attention to `InlineLayout`.
 Its `layout` method needs to set up the same `w`, `h`;
-it doesn't need to assign `pos` for any children since inline boxes don't have any children:
+it doesn't need to assign `pos` for any children since inline layouts don't have any children:

 ``` {.python}